 The operating margin can be obtained by subtracting all fixed costs except interest expenses from the contribution margin.

-In capital-intensive industries, depreciation forms a major part of the costs, which are fixed in nature and therefore not taken into account in order to arrive at contribution margin.
-Whereas in labor-intensive industries, labor costs are high and is variable in nature.
-We deduct these costs from net revenues which ultimately reduces the contribution margin.
+In capital-intensive industries, depreciation forms a major part of the costs, which are fixed in nature and therefore not taken into account to arrive at a contribution margin.
+Whereas in labor-intensive industries, labor costs are high and are variable in nature.
+We deduct these costs from net revenues, which ultimately reduces the contribution margin.